syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-Programmatically-display-the-autocomplete-popup-when-a-text-box-is-enabled-with-autocomplete-feature.md

 ---
 layout: post
-title: How to Programmatically display the autocomplete popup when a text box is enabled with autocomplete feature
+title: How to Programmatically display the autocomplete popup when a text box is enabled with autocomplete feature | WindowsForms | Syncfusion
 description: How to Programmatically display the autocomplete popup when a text box is enabled with autocomplete feature
 platform: WindowsForms
 control: Tools